 Batesville is a somewhat small city located in the state of Arkansas.
 With a population of 10,668 people and five constituent neighborhoods, Batesville is the 38th largest community in Arkansas.

-When you are in Batesville, you'll notice that it is more blue-collar than most other communities in America.
-36.03% of Batesville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Batesville is generally considered to be a blue-collar town.
+36.03% of the Batesville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Batesville is a city of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Batesville who work in office and administrative support (14.03%), management occupations (7.57%), and sales jobs (7.33%).

 The population of Batesville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Batesville, 23.86% have at least a bachelor's degree.

 The per capita income in Batesville in 2010 was $22,969, which is wealthy relative to Arkansas, and middle income relative to the rest of the US.
 This equates to an annual income of $91,876 for a family of four.
 However, Batesville contains both very wealthy and poor people as well.

 Batesville is a very ethnically-diverse city.
 The people who call Batesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Batesville residents report their race to be White, followed by Black or African-American.
 Batesville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.26% of the city’s residents.
 Important ancestries of people in Batesville include German, English, Scottish, and French .